sictweb/bti425-2020/notes/angular-components-intro.md

 Now that we are comfortable adding new (simple) components, why don't we try creating a view using *multiple* components.

+> We will return to this document soon...
+>
+> Let's do some hands-on coding, and create an app that has multiple components.
+>
-> The content for this discussion can be found in ["Angular Components Example"](angular-components-example)
+> The content for this discussion can be found in the ["Angular Components Example"](angular-components-example) document.
+Open that now.

 <br>